lambdaclass/era_vm/docs/zksync-era-integration.md

 In theory, with this data one should be able to reconstruct the whole state of the l2.

-At the end of the batch, the bootloader calls the `PubdataRequested` hook to ask the operator for the final batch state.
+At the end of the batch, the Bootloader calls the `PubdataRequested` hook to ask the operator for the final batch state.
 The operator writes into the bootloader memory(slots [40053..248052]) the collected data from the`era_vm`.
 [Here](https://github.com/lambdaclass/zksync-era/blob/era_vm_integration_v2/core/lib/multivm/src/versions/era_vm/vm.rs#L312-L353) you can see the hook implementation in detail.

 Now, this requires the `era_vm` to keep a state for all the changes in the L2 state.
 For that, we hold the following structure: